KT Dunn is a lifelong resident of the Midwest who enjoys researching and exploring landmarks of historic significance.

 Stepping Through That Front Door…

 In the year that I became a parent, Elvis was still living at Graceland.
 His marriage to Priscilla had recently ended.
-His father continued to conduct business in his office out back.
+His father continued to conduct business in his office on the property.
 All this came to me as we finally made time to “take the tour.”
 Who hasn’t marveled at the phenomenon that was Elvis Presley?
 This was Elvis Presley's home for 20 years, from 1957 until his death in 1977, and today it seems frozen in time.

 Our tour group collected at the front portico as we awaited entry into the house.
 The grounds seemed hushed and pastoral, despite the bustle around and about them.
 The stillness continued as we stepped inside.
 Instantly and unexpectedly, I was aware of the sensation of intruding into someone’s private space.
 Our voices dropped to a murmur.
 Although the foyer and the living room were very pretty, still dressed for Christmas, the low lighting underscored a vague gloominess as if the light of day couldn’t quite reach past the windows.
 Researching online later, I was interested to find similar observations made by past visitors.
 Looking through the roped-off living room from the entry hall, the attached single-story music room can be seen with its vintage TV set and baby grand piano.